JADE-V-V/JADE/docs/source/dev/workflow.rst

   #.
 Ensure you can run the tests (see :ref:`Testing In JADE <runtesting>`)
 #.
 Make your changes on the new branch that you intend to have included in ``Developing``.
 #.
 Issue a pull request from GitHub and select the ``Developing`` branch of JADE main
    repo as the target.
-   At a minimum, you should describe what the changes you’ve made are and why you are making them.
+You should then follow the fields in the PR template, but at a minimum, you should describe what the changes you've made are and why you are making them.
 If the changes are related to an outstanding issue, make sure it is cross-referenced for its resolution to be properly tracked.
 #.
 An approver will review your pull request based on the criteria above.
 Any issues with
    the pull request can be discussed directly on the pull request page itself.
 #.
 After the pull request has been thoroughly vetted, it is merged back into the develop